MetaID-Labs/metaid/README.md

 ])

 // 2. create a buzz resource with the photos.
-// We use `with` api to create a resource with its related resources to represent a 1-to-many relationship. const buzz = await Buzz.with(photos).create({ content: 'Have a nice day!' })
+// use `with` api to create a resource with its related resources to represent a 1-to-many relationship. const buzz = await Buzz.with(photos).create({ content: 'Have a nice day!' })
 ```